MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/network/reference.md

 #### Emulate slow network connections from the Network Conditions drawer

-If you want to throttle the network connection while working in other DevTools panels, use the Network Conditions drawer.
+If you want to throttle the network connection while working in other DevTools panels, use the **Network Conditions** drawer tool:

 1. Open the **Network Conditions** drawer.